jafingerhut/core.btree-vector/doc/intro.md

 first traversal](https://en.wikipedia.org/wiki/Depth-first_search) of
 T.

-Define _depth(T, d)_ to be the ordered list of nodes obtained by starting with dfs(T), and removing all nodes that have a depth not equal to d, keeping the relative order of the nodes with depth d.
+Define _nodes(T, d)_ to be the ordered list of nodes obtained by starting with dfs(T), and removing all nodes that have a depth not equal to d, keeping the relative order of the nodes with depth d.

-For any node N with depth d in a rooted ordered tree T, define N's _right neighbor_ to be the first node after N in the list depth(T, d).
+For any node N with depth d in a rooted ordered tree T, define N's _right neighbor_ to be the first node after N in the list nodes(T, d).
 If there is no node after N in that list, N has no right neighbor.
-Similarly the _left neighbor_ of N is the last node before N in the list depth(T, d), if there is such a node.
+Similarly the _left neighbor_ of N is the last node before N in the list nodes(T, d), if there is such a node.

+Note that if a node N has a left neighbor A, then either N and A have the same parent node, or N's parent PN has a left neighbor that is A's parent PA.
+Similarly if you substitute all occurrences of "left" with "right" in the previous sentence.

 Define the _left fringe_ of a rooted ordered tree as the following set of nodes.